INTERNATIONAL DIVORCE PLANNING

 - Freedom to take children overseas versus inability to do so.

-15. Select the jurisdiction.
-Having provided the client with the necessary information concerning each such jurisdiction, the client decides on a strategy.
-Our advice is frequently required to assist with the implementation of the strategy so as to:
+- Implement the Strategy.
+Strategic advice is frequently required to assist with the implementation of the strategy so as to:

 (a) Maximize the likelihood that the jurisdiction in question will indeed be the jurisdiction that actually handles the matter.